 Quarter Ended Quarter Ended

-February 28, % of February 28, % of
+May 31, % of May 31, % of

 2023 Sales 2022 Sales Change

-Sales \$ 43,646 100.0 \$ 41,502 100.0 \$ 2,144
+Sales \$ 50,382 100.0 \$ 47,416 100.0 \$ 2,966

-Cost of sales 7,792 17.9 7,554 18.2 238
+Cost of sales 9,957 19.8 9,272 19.6 685

-Gross profit 35,854 82.1 33,948 81.8 1,906
+Gross profit 40,425 80.2 38,144 80.4 2,281

-SG&A expenses 26,213 60.1 25,216 60.8 997
+SG&A expenses 29,103 57.8 28,166 59.4 937

-Adjusted EBITDA \$ 9,641 22.1 \$ 8,732 21.0 \$ 909
+Adjusted EBITDA \$ 11,322 22.5 \$ 9,978 21.0 \$ 1,344

-For the second quarter of fiscal 2023, our Direct Office segment revenue increased five percent to \$43.6 million compared with \$41.5 million in fiscal 2022.
-In constant currency, Direct Office sales increased seven percent compared with the prior year.
-The increase was primarily the result of strong performance in our offices in the United States and Canada where revenue increased 11 percent in the quarter, but was partially offset by unfavorable foreign currency exchange and decreased sales from our China and Japan offices.
-During the second quarter of fiscal 2023 our AAP subscription and subscription related revenues remained strong and increased 11 percent over the second quarter of fiscal 2022.
+For the third quarter of fiscal 2023, our Direct Office segment revenue increased six percent to \$50.4 million compared with \$47.4 million in fiscal 2022.
+In constant currency, Direct Office sales increased eight percent compared with the prior year.
+Sales increased by three percent at our offices in the United States and Canada and increased 23 percent at our international direct offices.
+During the third quarter of fiscal 2023 our AAP subscription and subscription related revenues increased six percent over the third quarter of fiscal 2022.
 We remain confident that the strength and durability of our AAP offering, our principle-based content, and our subscription business model will help our clients solve difficult issues and will continue to drive growth in future periods despite potential macroeconomic and geopolitical challenges.
-The sum of deferred subscription revenue on our balance sheet combined with unbilled multi-year contracts entered into, increased 22 percent, or \$26.5 million, to \$145.8 million, compared with February 28, 2022.
+The sum of deferred subscription revenue on our balance sheet combined with unbilled multi-year contracts entered into, increased 21 percent, or \$24.4 million, to \$140.9 million, compared with May 31, 2022.
 We believe the continued increase in invoiced AAP and other subscription sales, which are initially recognized on the balance sheet, provide a solid base for continued revenue growth in future periods.

 Over the previous several quarters, the performance of our international direct offices has been directly related to the level of recovery from the pandemic and corresponding business and social activity in each country, which materially impacted our China and Japan offices.
 During fiscal 2022, China had a resurgence of COVID cases and enacted strict lockdown measures in response to the rise in cases.
-These continuing lockdown measures, economic instability, and social unrest adversely impacted our China office during second quarter of fiscal 2023 and led to a 30 percent reduction in quarter-over-quarter sales.
-Sales in our Japan office decreased by three percent compared to the prior year and were hampered by economic activity and lingering pandemic issues.
-While we remain confident in our international direct offices' ability to grow in future periods, growth in our China and Japan offices may continue to be negatively impacted by unfavorable economic conditions, lingering pandemic issues, and social unrest in the second half of fiscal 2023 and in future periods.
-Foreign exchange rates had a \$0.8 million unfavorable impact on our Direct Office sales and a \$0.1 million unfavorable effect on operating income during the second quarter of fiscal 2023.
+These continuing lockdown measures, economic instability, and social unrest adversely impacted our China office during the first half of fiscal 2023 and led to significant reductions in quarter-over-quarter sales.
+However, during the third quarter of fiscal 2023, China sales improved sharply over the first half of fiscal 2023 and led to overall growth in our foreign direct offices.
+Sales also improved at our Japan office, which increased by two percent over the prior year.
+While we remain confident in our international direct offices' ability to grow in future periods, growth in our China and Japan offices may continue to be negatively impacted by unfavorable economic conditions, lingering pandemic issues, and social unrest in the remainder of fiscal 2023 and in future periods.
+Foreign exchange rates had a \$0.7 million unfavorable impact on our Direct Office sales and a \$0.2 million unfavorable effect on operating income during the third quarter of fiscal 2023.

 Gross Profit.
 Gross profit increased primarily due to increased sales as previously described.
-Direct Office gross margin remained strong, and increased to 82.1 percent compared with 81.8 percent in the prior year primarily due to a change in the mix of services and products sold during the quarter.
+Direct Office gross margin remained strong and was 80.2 percent compared with 80.4 percent in the prior year.

 SG&A Expense.
-Direct Office SG&A expense increased primarily due to increased associate costs resulting from investments in new primarily client-facing personnel, increased salaries, and increased commissions on higher sales.
+Direct Office SG&A expense increased primarily due to increased associate costs resulting from investments in new client-facing personnel, compensation adjustments, and increased commissions on higher sales.